xxks-kkk/linuxjedi.co.uk/content/blog/2018/modify-char.md

 ![state of variables on the stack]({filename}/images/stack.png)

-Note that one can think about *variable as the alias for some virtual memory address*.
-In other words, variable `s` and address `0x7fff5fbff340` are the same and we use variable as a shortcut to reference some address.
+Note that one can think about *a variable in C as an alias for some virtual memory address*.
+In other words, variable `s` and address `0x7fff5fbff340` are the same thing and we use variable as a shortcut to reference some address.
 For a given variable name, we can get its address by using `&`
 (i.e., When `&` used, the address of that variable is returned, instead of the variable itsef).
 In our case, `&s` is `0x7fff5fbff340`.
 Since `s` itself is a pointer, which by definition, contains a memory address instead of a value.
 In our case, the memory address in `s` is `0x7fff5fbff360`, which contains `""`.